go-skynet/localai-website/content/model-compatibility/exllama.md

 [Exllama](https://github.com/turboderp/exllama) is a "A more memory-efficient rewrite of the HF transformers implementation of Llama for use with quantized weights"

-## Setup
+## Prerequisites

-This is an extra backend - in the container is already available and there is nothing to do for the setup.
+This is an extra backend - in the container images is already available and there is nothing to do for the setup.

+If you are building LocalAI locally, you need to install [exllama manually](https://github.com/jllllll/exllama#this-is-a-python-module-version-of-exllama) first.

 ## Model setup